MidLevel/Ruffles/README.md

 Delivery is not guaranteed, nor is the order.
 Duplicates are dropped.
 #### UnreliableSequenced
 Delivery is not guaranteed but the order is.
 Older packets and duplicate packets are dropped.
+#### UnreliableRaw
+Delivery is not guaranteed nor is the order.
+Duplicates are not dropped.

 ### Threading
 Ruffles can run in many different threading environments, it can be run passively single threaded, actively single threaded, or in a threaded environment where everything is done via message queues while remaining garbage free.